-To those of you holding many feelings for children in these weeks, thank you.
-Reorganizing daily life is not easy, but we are grateful to watch the world make efforts large and small to protect vulnerable people.
+To those of you holding many feelings for children in these times, thank you.
+Adapting to changes in daily life is not easy, but we are grateful to watch the world make efforts large and small to protect vulnerable people.
 Here are resources from the Fred Rogers Center in addition to partner organizations for those of you looking for ways to create learning opportunities and structure for children.
 Be sure to follow our social media pages where we will also continue to share reminders and resources from Fred Rogers about what children may need from the adults in their lives during these uncertain times.

 On this page, you will find some ideas about the following topics.
 Scroll down to learn more!

 The Fred Rogers Center for Early Learning and Children’s Media at Saint Vincent College is committed to supporting children and their helpers – especially in times of need.
-We would like to share with you some considerations when talking with children about the rising concerns of Coronavirus (COVID-19).
+We would like to share with you some considerations when talking with children about the concerns regarding COVID-19.
 We wish all of you health and safety during these uncertain times and hope for the future.

 During uncertain times, it may be difficult to know what to do or to say to children.
 As Fred Rogers said, it is your being there that matters most.
 “Being there” may look different for each caregiver and child and it may look different each day.
 Here are some considerations as you care for yourself and children.
 Remember, you know yourself and the children in your life best.